Top Ten of the Worst Broadway Shows Ever Made and What Made Them Fail, Including Moose Murders, Carrie, Dracula, and Lestat

 Apr 2007 - June 2007

-Imagine Les Miserables, but a lot more miserable.
-The creators of Les Mis attempted to recreate their success, by creating a carbon copy of the sung through musical, but with "gaudy" female pirates on the high seas instead of leaders in the French revolution.
-The show was all too similar to Les Miserables to critics, and reviewers pointed out that the song "Boys'll be Boys" sounded exactly like "Master of the House" from the aforementioned musical.
+Imagine Les Miserables, but just a lot more miserable.
+The creators of Les Mis attempted to recreate their prior success, by creating a carbon copy of the sung-through musical, but with "gaudy" female pirates on the high seas instead of leaders in the French revolution.
+The show was just all too similar to Les Miserables and critics, and audiences pointed out that the song "Boys'll be Boys" sounded exactly like "Master of the House" from the aforementioned musical.
 Expect the creators to rework Hamilton, but set it in the Hackensack NJ Costco with cashiers dressed as gender bender Teletubbies.

 Oct 2004 - June 2005

 In the musical Brooklyn, five homeless musicians sing "American Idol" esque ballads.
-Multiple Broadway theater critics have compared the show experience to annoying subway performers and the garbage bins outside Broadway theaters.
+Multiple Broadway theater critics compared the show experience to listening to annoying subway performers bang on the garbage bins usually left outside Broadway theaters.
 The banged so loud that the rats quickly left NYC, much like the art.

 Apr 1988 - May 1988

 The musical adaptation of Carrie is perhaps the most infamous failure in Broadway history.
-The show was such a failure that books have been written about how terrible Carrie was.
+The show was such a failure that books have been written about just how terrible Carrie was.
 The musical was adapted from Steven King's homonymous novel, and the classic horror film that followed.
 The Broadway version of the classic was also a horror, but for entirely different reasons.
 Even the set design has been slammed by critics, and was described as a "hospital kitchen" posing as a high school.
-The musical vanished after its closing in the 80's, and only clips from the show can be seen today.
+The musical vanished after its closing in the 80's, and only short clips from the show can still be seen today on Youtube.